Why timber buildings are catching on

 The true obstacles to widespread construction with engineered wood are subtle.
 While the lightweight, flexible nature of wood improves its performance in earthquakes, this elasticity also poses challenges to open plan offices and other buildings requiring large open spaces.

-“Most of the mass timber buildings in the market today have relatively close column spacing, typically not greater than 6m by 6m (20ft x 20ft) spacing,” says Medd.
-“For developments requiring more open space, mass timber elements have to be sized considerably larger to ensure an acceptable range of vibration for the floor -- and that can drive up the cost substantially.”
+“Most of the mass timber buildings in the market today have relatively close column spacing, typically not greater than 6 by 6 meters (20 x 20 feet) spacing,” says Medd.
+“For developments requiring more open space, mass timber elements have to be sized considerably larger to ensure an acceptable range of vibration for the floor — and that can drive up the cost substantially.”

 Labor and proximity to materials can also pose obstacles.